dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 This routine uses a For-Next loop to cycle through each item in the ListBox.
 Notice

 that the loop starts with item 0 (the first item) and ends with the last item ( determined by the value of the ListCount property minus 1).
-If an item’s Selected
+If an item's Selected

 property is True, it means that the list item was selected.
 The code also uses a

 variable (Counter) to keep track of how many items are selected.
 An If-Then statement modifies the message if nothing is selected.

-This example is available at this book’s website.
+This example is available at this book's website.

 Selecting a Range